 - You can make incense sticks or cones with lavender essential oil; add at least 30 drops of lavender essential oil to an incense cone or stick.
 The incense must cure for one week before you can use it.

 - Pulverize lavender flowers into a powder, using a food processor or a mortar and pestle.
-Some people add a few drops of essential oil for a stronger scene.
+Some people add a few drops of essential oil for a stronger scent.

 - To burn the lavender flowers, light a charcoal round and then add a small amount of lavender powder at a time.
 Allow the lavender to burn before adding more of the embers.